mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 JS Stratification across the nation
 ===================================
-Recently the JavaScript community appears to have striated into three distinct groups:
+Recently the JavaScript community appears to have stratified into three distinct groups:

 1. **The Vanilla JS Gang** believes all JS code should use only native